Beautiful and unusual sky signatures

 NCAR held a cloud ceremony, and Calvin and Keen signed stamps, just like at a book signing.
 Even now, 14 years later, people still remember the glorious stamps and Boulder County’s contribution.

-Read the rest of the story in Boulder Magazine.
+Read this story in Boulder Magazine.